1050-1026-Great Vocals

 Writer/Composer: Alanis Morissette / Gen Ballard (1995)

 This Canadian Rock / Alt Rock / Pop singer / songwriter shines again with a single that was lifted from her debut album, Jagged Little Pill in 1995.
 She swept the free world with her 3rd song on our list.
 The subsequent years have validated her influence in music for over 30 years now, and she possesses a sound and voice unlike any other singer.
-In this number she expresses her vulnerable distrust about her relationship, yet the feeling of elation by just trusting it.
+In this song she expresses a vulnerable distrust in her relationship, yet the feeling of elation by just trusting it.
 The chorus, “You’ve already won me over in spite of me / And don’t be alarmed if I fall head over feet / And don’t be surprised if I love you for all that you are / I couldn’t help it, it’s all your fault.” is remarkable.
-He mezzo soprano 4+octave voice is powerful, emotive and versatile—she’s earned her place on Rock’s Mount Rushmore…Mercurial, Ungowa!
+He mezzo soprano 4-octave voice is powerful, emotive, versatile—she’s earned her place on Rock’s Mount Rushmore…Mercurial, Ungowa!

 1044.
 BEFORE HE CHEATS (2006)